glxne/DATA332.GG/SentimentAnalysis/README.md

 complaints$Sub.product <- ifelse(complaints$Sub.product %in% c("Electronic Benefit Transfer / EBT card" , "General purpose card" , "Payroll card", "Transit card","Other special purpose card","ID prepaid card","Gift or merchant card"), "Specialty Card", complaints$Sub.product)
 ```

+- More cleaning was when I implemented the sentiments into the date which is under the 3rd chart

 # Charts